Findus23/guides/content/static_pages/jax-xla-options/index.md

 title: "All XLA Options"
 slug: all-xla-options
 date: 2025-04-08
-toc: false
+toc: end
 description: "A list of all XLA options extracted from the latest JAX version"
 ---

 Unfortunately the [JAX documentation](https://docs.jax.dev/en/latest/xla_flags.html) only seems to list a few common XLA flags.
 The rest of them is not documented at all outside of the OpenXLA source code.
-Here I am listing all of them as of JAX/jaxlib 0.6.0.
+Here I am listing all of them as of **JAX/jaxlib 0.6.2**.
 Keep in mind that most of them are experimental and don't depend on their behaviour to be stable between JAX/XLA versions.

 <!--more-->